dajaco81/python-rfid/README.md

   pairs.
 The fields are expanded to friendly names using ``VERSION_LABELS``.
 - ``.bl`` – reports battery statistics.
 Fields such as ``BV`` (voltage) and ``BP`` (charge percentage) are normalised for display.
  - ``.iv`` – performs an inventory scan.  ``EP`` lines in the payload contain EPC values which are tallied and displayed in the tag table.
+   When ``RI`` signal strength lines are enabled, the GUI plots the last 20 readings for each tag.

 New commands can be supported by subclassing ``PayloadDecoder`` in ``parsers.py`` and adding the instance to the ``DECODERS`` registry.